ctrlplusb/easy-peasy/README.md

 }
 ```

-The results of selectors are memoized and will only be recalculated when the resolved state that they operate against changes.
-This provides a nice level of performance optimisation, avoiding unneccessary work when rerendering your React components.
-We highly recommend you make use of selectors rather than doing frequent state deriving within your components.
+Using the helper will attach a function to your state, that when executed will return the derived state.
+The results of selectors are memoized and will only be recalculated when the state that they operate against changes.
+This provides a nice level of performance optimisation, and avoids unneccessary rerendering of your React components.

-> You may be familiar with [`reselect`](https://github.com/reduxjs/reselect), which was the inspiration for this helper.
+> This helper is inspired by [`reselect`](https://github.com/reduxjs/reselect), a popular library in the Redux ecosystem.

 #### Accessing your selectors directly via the store